 Journalism Career: Nawaz contributed articles to Global Times China , Daily Times, Express News TV network of Pakistan,The Frontier Post, Statesman, Dawn, Aaj-Kal Lahore, Weekly Rutab Islamabad, Pakistan Christian Post, Pakistan Hindu Post, Asia Times Online (Hong Kong), Daily OutlookAfghanistan, Daily Pakistan Observer, Express Tribune (Blog Section).
 He had started an Urdu Weekly ‘Jirga Bannu’ (2013) and an English monthly ‘Bannu Chronicle but could not continue publishing because of financial problems.
-Currently he is running an online Urdu newspaper (The Bannu Times) for the Southern districts of Khyber Pakhtunkhwa.
-Border Times Pakistan is his another attempt to highlight the image of Pakistan in the neighbouring countries.
+Currently he is running an online Urdu newspaper The Bannu Times which he stopped updating after being employed at Federal Tax Ombudsman Secretariat Islamabad, as Media Manager.

-He is one of the popular writers of Express News (blog section) TV network Pakistan.
-Mr Nawaz is a well known columnist for Af-Pak region.
-His articles are included as reference to various reports and commentaries.
+He was one of the popular writers of Express News (blog section) TV network Pakistan.

 Anchor person: He worked for one year as Urdu anchor person on daily wages basis at Radio Pakistan Bannu.
 (FM 102).

 Teaching Profession: Since March 2004 to May 2018 (14 Years), Farman Nawaz has taught Pakistan Studies at Pennell High School & Girls College (Under Diocese of Peshawar, Church of Pakistan).